 + High involvement of the client ensures the product fits her/his expectations.

 + Defects can be found earlier and fixed for a fraction of the cost.

 – Requires careful change management to prevent feature creep.

 – No end-date for the development and no final price tag.

 – Incomplete documentation can cause issues down the line.

-Scrum isn’t a separate methodology, but rather an Agile framework for small cross-functional teams.
+Scrum is an Agile framework for small cross-functional teams.
 At the heart of the framework are Scrum rituals that help the team to quickly react to the changes in requirements and iterate on user feedback:

 - Sprint planning.
 Before the start of the iteration (also called Sprint), the team gathers with the client representatives to prioritize features according to their value/risk and plan the next 2-4 weeks of development.

 - Daily Scrums are quick timeboxed meetings where each team member shares their progress on tasks, plans for the next day, and discusses any blockers.
-Regular meetings ensure that there are no surprises for the client, even during the pandemic.
+Regular meetings ensure that there are no surprises for the client.

 - Demo after each iteration allows stakeholders to see the latest improvements to the product and reveal any defects.